sruj75/UniBot-JainProject/README.md

 2. Open your web browser and go to the URL displayed in the terminal (usually http://localhost:8501)

-3. Upload your college PDF document using the file uploader in the sidebar

-4. Click the "Process PDF" button to extract information from the PDF
+3. The application will automatically process PDF files from the `docs` directory

-5. Ask questions in the chat interface!
-The chatbot will respond based on the content of your PDF
+4. Ask questions in the chat interface!

 ## How it Works

-1. **PDF Processing**: The application extracts text from the uploaded PDF document.
+1. **PDF Processing**: The application automatically extracts text from PDF files in the `docs` directory.

 2. **Text Chunking**: The extracted text is split into smaller chunks for processing.